Daniel Johnson (Scottish politician): Protection of Workers (Retail and Age-Restricted Goods and Services) (Scotland) Bill

 In 2018, Johnson lodged a private member's bill which aimed to protect workers selling age restricted products.
 The Bill aimed to address increasing violence and abuse that shopworkers face, by introducing a new offence to protect workers and deter potential offenders.
 As retail workers who enforce a statutory age restriction are upholding the law in the wider public interest, it was argued that this group of workers needed further legal protection to help them carry out their duty.

 The Bill proposed a new statutory offence for assaulting, threatening or abusing a retail worker, and proposed a statutory aggravation to that offence where the retail worker is enforcing a statutory age restriction.

 On the 18 September 2020, the Scottish Government indicated that they would be supporting the progress of the bill throughout parliament, a significant win for Johnson.
 The Bill was passed in January 2021.

+Calum's Law

+Johnson lodged the proposed Restraint and Seclusion (Prevention in Schools) (Scotland) Bill in June 2023.
+The aim of the bill is to ensure restraint and seclusion of children and young people in schools is only used as a last resort, where there is an immediate risk of harm and using appropriate methods.
+"Calum's Law" is named after Calum Morrison, who has epilepsy, autism and learning difficulties and was restrained on the floor by four adults until he lost consciousness while in primary school.

 Personal life

 Johnson resides in the constituency with his wife, Jackie, and two daughters.

-In 2017, Johnson revealed to Scottish Parliament that he had been diagnosed with attention deficit hyperactivity disorder (ADHD) later in life at the age of 35.
+In 2017, Johnson revealed to Scottish Parliament that he had been diagnosed with attention deficit hyperactivity disorder (ADHD) late in life at the age of 35.

+Daniel's hobbies include modifying and playing guitars and DIY.